Robustly Safe Compilation or, Efficient, Provably Secure Compilation: Introduction

-{\rscomp} is a very recently proposed criterion for secure compilers.
+{\rscomp} is a very recently proposed criterion for security-preserving compilers.
 Recent work~\cite{rhpc-arx,rhc,rc-rel} defines {\rscomp} abstractly in terms of preservation of program behaviours, but the development is limited to the definition only.
 Other recent work~\cite{catalinRSC} defines a form of \rscomp for source languages with undefined behaviour and where attackers are components that become compromised as execution progresses.
 Our goal in this paper is to examine how {\rscomp} can be realized and established, and to show that in certain cases it leads to compiled code that is more efficient than what {\facomp} leads to.
 To this end, we consider a specific setting where observations are values in specific (sensitive) heap locations at cross-component calls.
 We define robust safety and \rscomp for this specific setting (\Cref{sec:rsc}).
 Unlike previous work~\cite{rhpc-arx,rhc,catalin-rs} which assumed that the domain of traces (behaviours) is the same in the source and target languages, our \rscomp definition allows for different trace domains in the source and target languages, as long as they can be suitably related.
 This relation is analogous to that found in recent work~\cite{rc-rel} that studied the necessary properties of trace relations in order to preserve security through compilation.
 The second contribution of our paper is two proof techniques to establish \rscomp. \begin{itemize} \item The first technique is an adaption of trace-based backtranslation, an existing technique for proving {\facomp}~\cite{mfac,KULeuven-358154,catalinRSC}.
 To illustrate this technique, we build a compiler from an untyped source language to an untyped target language with support for fine-grained memory protection via so-called capabilities~\cite{cheri,MMach} (\Cref{sec:rsc-instance}).
 Here, we guarantee that if a source program is robustly safe, then so is its compilation. \item The second proof technique shows that if source programs are \emph{verified} for robust safety, then one can simplify the proof of {\rscomp} so that no backtranslation is needed.
 In this case, we develop a compiler from a \emph{typed} source language where the types already enforce robust safety, to a target language similar to that of the first compiler (\Cref{sec:comp-effi}).
 In this instance, both languages also support shared-memory concurrency.
-Here, we guarantee that all compiled target programs are robustly safe. \end{itemize} To argue that {\rscomp} is general and is not limited to compilation targets based on capabilities, we also develop a third compiler. \begin{itemize} \item This compiler starts from the same source language as our second compiler but targets an untyped concurrent language with support for \emph{coarse-grained memory isolation}, modelling recent hardware extensions such as Intel's SGX~\cite{intel} (\Cref{sec:rsc-iso}). \end{itemize}
+Here, we guarantee that all compiled target programs are robustly safe. \end{itemize} To argue that {\rscomp} is general and is not limited to compilation targets based on capabilities, we also develop a third compiler. \begin{itemize} \item This compiler starts from the same source language as our second compiler but targets an untyped concurrent language with support for \emph{coarse-grained memory isolation}, modelling recent hardware extensions such as Intel's SGX~\cite{intel} (\Cref{sec:rsc-iso}). \end{itemize} The final contribution of this paper is a comparison between \rscomp and \facomp (\Cref{sec:facomp}).
+For this, \begin{itemize} \item We first introduce \facomp and discuss its advantages and limitations. \item Then, we present a series of code examples that describe different ways in which a fully abstract compiler introduces inefficiencies in compiled code in order to attain \facomp.
+We then sketch a fourth compiler by turning the first one into a fully abstract one and show how the changes introduced to attain \facomp make compiled code inefficient. \item Finally, we argue that this compiler attains \facomp and highlight how the proof is significantly more complex than before. \end{itemize} Finally, the paper discusses related work (\Cref{sec:rw}) and concludes (\Cref{sec:conc}).